AlexandreGazagnes/Unilasalle-Public-Resources/README.md

     - **Install Anaconda https://www.anaconda.com/ or Jupyter https://jupyter.org/install on your machine**

-    - Use Anaconda or Jupyter installed on the Unilasalle PC (**Warning ⚠️**: some packages may be missing)
+    - Use Anaconda or Jupyter installed on the UniLaSalle PC (**Warning ⚠️**: some packages may be missing)

 - Online: